-The oldest educational institution in the old Federal City of Washington, Gonzaga has a rich legacy that stretches back nearly 200 years.
+The oldest all-boys school in Washington, DC, Gonzaga has a rich legacy that stretches back nearly 200 years.
 Over the course of that history, Gonzaga has demonstrated and reaffirmed a deep commitment to Jesuit education.
 And it has chosen to do so in the heart of the inner city—on a street shared with leaders of business and government, and on a block where it ministers to the least fortunate in society.

 At times, our location was seen as a liability.
 But the decision to remain on Eye Street was driven by the recognition that where we are plays a major role in shaping who we are.
 Today, Gonzaga’s downtown location is one of the many reasons for our success.
 Three blocks from the Metro and the main railway line at Union Station, Gonzaga draws students from all over the Washington area.
 Our location also reinforces our commitment to service.
 Located on Gonzaga’s campus, The Father McKenna Center is a Catholic social service agency serving men struggling with homelessness as well as very low income families.